Food Business Incubators

 Worcester Regional Food Hub

 The Worcester Regional Food Hub has been a collaborative effort between the Regional Environmental Council of Central Massachusetts (REC) and the Worcester Regional Chamber of Commerce, made possible by the generous support of the Health Foundation of Central Massachusetts.
-The food hub, piloted as a kitchen incubator and aggregation hub in 2016, seeks to enhance the regional economy through improved producer and consumer networks, targeted workforce development programs, and business incubation.
-NVA is assisting REC and its partners in assessing the market and developing a business plan for the hub’s next stage of growth.
+The food hub, piloted as a kitchen incubator and aggregation hub in 2016, sought to enhance the regional economy through improved producer and consumer networks, targeted workforce development programs, and business incubation.
+NVA assisted REC and its partners in assessing the market and developing a business plan for the hub’s next stage of growth.
 (2017)

 Floyd Food Company

 SustainFloyd is a nonprofit organization in rural Virginia that develops new ideas to support the next generation of Blue Ridge Plateau’s rural community while preserving its resources, traditions and heritage.
 New Venture Advisors worked with SustainFloyd to develop a business plan for a value-added agricultural center to process and market locally-produced fruits, vegetables and dairy products.
 The business launched in 2014 as the Floyd Food Company, beginning with a line of frozen soups.
 (2013)